|Fast facts on SC-3000|

 On its own, the SC-3000 offers very few features over the SG-1000, but with the addition of a Data Recorder SR-1000, it is possible to load and save software to compact cassette.
 Perhaps more notably, 3-inch floppy disk support could be given to the computer via the Super Control Station SF-7000 add-on (which ups the RAM even further by adding 64kB, among other features).
 Documents can also be printed through the SP-400 printer.

-The SC-3000's technical specifications are largely the same as the SG-1000, with the following differences:
+The SC-3000's technical specifications are largely the same as the SG-1000, with the following memory differences:

-BASIC Level III B (1983) offers the following upgrade:
+BASIC Level III B (1983) includes the following memory upgrade:

 Over time it was proved that Japanese consumers preferred the SC-3000 over the SG-1000 for its extra features, but neither device could compete with rival products.
 The more powerful Nintendo Famicom, released very close to the SG-1000/SC-3000 would go on to dominate the Japanese video game market for the best part of a decade, while the home computing market was already saturated, with numerous similar machines vying for public attention.